rozek/multi_io-thing/README.md

 ## Firmware (Board-specific) ##

 In the "Modular Things" terminology, the "firmware" of a thing is an Arduino sketch which implements a thing's functionality on the hardware side.
-Here is the one for the "multi_io" thing based on a Tiny2040 (please, use the contents of file [multi_io/firmware-RP2040-Zero/multi_io/multi_io.ino](multi_io/firmware-RP2040-Zero/multi_io/multi_io.ino) for a Waveshare RP2040-Zero board instead):
+Here is the one for a "multi_io" thing based on a Tiny2040 (please, use the contents of file [multi_io/firmware-RP2040-Zero/multi_io/multi_io.ino](multi_io/firmware-RP2040-Zero/multi_io/multi_io.ino) for a Waveshare RP2040-Zero board instead):

 ```c++
 #include <osap.h>